s20240039/MIT653_T125_Group1/LiteratureReview.md

     #3 - Prediction of False Data Injection Attacks in Smart Grid using AdaBoost, Deep Learning, and KNN
     Theme:
     This paper examines the ways advanced machine learning algorithms can be used to boost cybersecurity in smart grid systems, particularly in predicting false data injection attacks (FDIAs), which are becoming more prevalent and disruptive cyber attacks.
     Key findings:
-    The study revealed that the K-Nearest Neighbor (KNN) algorithm outperforms other models in predicting FDIAs, achieving the highest accuracy (89%) and F1-score (0.76).
-    Deep Learning also showed strong performance, especially in precision (0.73), though it requires more computational resources.
+    The study revealed that the K-Nearest Neighbor (KNN) algorithm outperforms other models in predicting FDIAs, achieving the highest accuracy (89%) and F1-score (0.76).Deep Learning also showed strong performance, especially in precision (0.73), though it requires more computational resources.
 In comparison, traditional methods like logistic regression performed poorly, with low recall and precision, emphasizing the limitations of older techniques in dealing with modern cyber threats.
     Methodology:
     The authors compared the performance of three machine learning algorithms—AdaBoost, Deep Learning, and KNN—on an openly available smart grid dataset.
-The comparison was made using four most informative performance metrics: accuracy, precision, recall, and F1-score.
+The comparison was made  using four most informative performance
+    metrics: accuracy, precision, recall, and F1-score.
 The dataset included normal and attack signs so that models can learn and distinguish between legitimate and malicious behavior efficiently.
     Research Gap:
     While the performance is better in the case of Deep Learning and KNN, research indicates emphasizing the importance of analyzing other models such as SVC, LDA, and Naïve Bayes for further boosting detection rates.
     Repeating similar procedures on other datasets and even in other main infrastructure systems is another activity to be carried out in the future.